 Standard Chartered SingPost Spree Card offers people who spend S$300–S$500/month online overseas an opportunity to earn cashback without worrying about minimum spend requirements.
 Cardholders immediately begin earning 3% cashback on online foreign & vPost transactions, 2% on online local and contactless transactions, and 1% on general spend.
 While there's a S$60/month earnings cap, cardholders enjoy shipping discounts, online price guarantees and a no-fee 0% interest instalment plan.
 If you tend to shop online with overseas merchants, this could be the card for you.

 What Makes Standard Chartered SingPost Spree Card Stand Out

 Standard Chartered SingPost Spree Card is best fit for consumers who tend to shop online with overseas retailers, but have low or irregular spend and would benefit from avoiding a monthly spend requirement.
 Cardholders earn 3% cashback on online foreign and vPost transactions, 2% on online local and contactless transactions, and 1% on general spend.
 Shopping cashback is supplemented by shipping discounts of up to 25% with vPost, SmartPac, Lock+Store and others.

 Average spenders, however, might want to consider alternatives.
 SC SingPost Spree Card's rebates are fairly low, and cashback is capped at S$60/month.
-People who regularly spend at least S$500/month can earn more with UOB One Card, and those who spend S$600+/month online might consider CIMB Visa Signature Card.
-Those who cannot consistently meet these thresholds are better off with SC SingPost Spree Card, as long as their spend is primarily on online overseas and vPost transactions; however, cashback at this level is still quite low.
+People who regularly spend at least S$500/month can earn more with UOB One Card.
+Those who cannot consistently meet this threshold, however, are better off with SC SingPost Spree Card–as long as their spend is primarily on online overseas and vPost transactions.
+Even still, cashback at this level is still quite low.

 |Monthly Spend Level||SC SingPost Spree Card||UOB One Card|